suparnadeep/Log-Analysis-and-Monitoring-Script/README.md

 README.md File: Include a brief README file explaining how to use and test the script, along with any prerequisites or dependencies.
 GitHub Repository: Host the solution on GitHub and share the repository link for evaluation.

+To use the script:

+Save the script as log_monitor.py.
+Run the script with the path to the log file you want to monitor as an argument.
+For example: python log_monitor.py /path/to/your/log/file.log

 Correctness and Completeness: Ensure that the script functions correctly and fulfills all requirements.
 Code Structure and Clarity: Maintain clear and well-structured code with appropriate comments and variable naming conventions.
 Error Handling: Implement robust error handling mechanisms to handle unexpected situations gracefully.